Home

 I have found that there is a therapy in art instruction.
 Every time I teach an art class I am aware of it.
 Before I started teaching (which was many years ago!)
 I remember assisting an instructor in his class and feeling that what made the attendance drop after a few weeks was the way the instructor was treating his students.

-Click here for my "Art Therapy In Instruction" page
+Click here for the "Art Therapy In Instruction" page

 drawing,art lessons, art